 In addition, the red type is sometimes too direct.
 He has little regard for the feelings of those around him and can sometimes be hurtful.
 Especially with particularly sensitive people, the red type can cause offence.

 The red type likes to delegate and developed strategies of Employees to be implemented.
 That is why red types are not only entrepreneurs, but often also executives or leaders in politics and public relations.

 Here are a few famous personalities you might know: Steve Jobs, Franklin D. Roosvelt or Margaret Thetcher.
 Roosvelt or Margaret Thetcher.

 The yellow type loves to be surrounded by many people.
 He likes to be the center of attention and draws the attention of those around him.

 If his environment gives him recognition, his self-confidence benefits extremely.
 If he is not given enough attention, his self-confidence can suffer extremely.

-The yellow guy is therefore a born salesman or keynote speaker.
-He also has no problem getting in front of the camera and convincing crowds of his message with his innate charisma.
+The yellow guy is thus a born salesman or keynote speaker.
+He also has no problems getting in front of the camera and using his innate Charisma convince crowds of his message.

 Analytical processes, on the other hand, are rather boring for the yellow guy.
 He finds it difficult to sit down in front of the PC and analyse numbers.
 In addition, the yellow type behaves rather distant in argument situations, rather he tries to avoid them.